Agenda

 3. Describe how audiences perceive the effect of color, typography, shapes, and imagery.

-Workshop: AI-Assisted Video Software: A New Tool for Health Literacy Specialists (Sold Out)
+Workshop: AI-Assisted Video Software: A New Tool for Health Literacy Specialists

 speaker headshot Tracy Mehan